mrkhntr/C2MIPsASM/README.md

 while_cond:
   bgt $s0, 9, end_loop              # if $s0 > 9 then jump to end_loop
-  ...                               # here other code for loop addi $s0, $s0, 1  #$s0 = $s0 + 1
+  ...                               # here other code for loop can go if we had any addi $s0, $s0, 1  #$s0 = $s0 + 1

 j while_cond                        # jump back to conditional